 MindLine Trans+ is currently open 2 evenings a week Mondays and Fridays from 8 pm to midnight.
 Call us on 0300 330 5468

-Anonymous caller: "MindLine trans+ has been a service that had helped my change life"
+Anonymous caller: "MindLine trans+ has been a service that has helped change my life"

 MindLine Trans + is a national helpline, people can call us from anywhere in the UK.
 This service is operated on a self-referral, anonymous basis, we do not record or take details and all the volunteers remain anonymous.

 Speaking to one of our volunteer listeners, a transwoman herself, revealed many of the reasons the trans helpline is needed

 “The inability of mainstream mental and physical health services to assist due to a lack of time, resources, and the need to assess patients can make them a ‘un-Trans-friendly’ place to turn.
 Because we are an independent and anonymous, people at the beginning of their journeys feel able to discuss their identity without the fear of being assessed against criteria.
 We provide space and time to talk about their feelings.
 I have largely been taking the calls of those that have already transitioned and need mental health support.
 Some people face prejudice from colleagues.
 Some become cut off from their family, spouses or partners, and, in particular, children.
 It’s not uncommon to hear people say their parents won’t accept them because ‘we had a son and we don’t want a daughter".

 The MindLine Trans+ provides a safe place for people to talk about feelings confidentially.
 Our listeners will try understand the multitude of feelings and concerns that may be going on.
 Our callers are there to listen and offer support.

 MindLine Trans+ is a confidential emotional, mental health support helpline for people who identify as transgender and non-binary, but it also supports family members and friends and provides signposting to other services and resources.